-Prior to founding her own law firm, Manuela was Of-Counsel and responsible for the management of the Immigration Practice at Blank Rome LLP as well as an Associate in the Immigration Practice at Pepper Hamilton LLP.
-She also served as a congressional aide to The Honorable Robert E. Andrews of New Jersey.
+Originally from Portugal, Manuela possesses a unique global perspective and speaks both English and Portuguese.
+Manuela graduated from Rutgers University, the State University of New Jersey, in 1993, and earned her J.D. at the Widener University School of Law in 1999.
+She is licensed as a practicing attorney in New Jersey and is a member of the American Immigration Lawyers Association (AILA), the Burlington County Bar Association, and the New Jersey Women Lawyers Association.
+Prior to founding her own law firm, Manuela was Of-Counsel and responsible for management of the Immigration Practice at Blank Rome LLP, as well as an Associate in the Immigration Practice at Pepper Hamilton LLP.
+She also served as Congressional Aide to the Honorable Robert E. Andrews of New Jersey prior to law school.